-Until 1 January 2021, both current students and employees of the University of Amsterdam (UvA) and former students and employees of the University of Amsterdam can use this reporting point to report undesirable behaviour until January 1st 2021.
-This external reporting point offers an additional way of reporting undesirable behaviour, apart from the existing facilities provided by the UvA.
+Both current students and employees of the University of Amsterdam (UvA) and former students and employees of the University of Amsterdam can use this reporting point to report undesirable behaviour.
+This independent reporting point offers an additional way of reporting undesirable behaviour, apart from the existing facilities provided by the UvA.

 Read more about the facilities provided by the UvA to report or discuss undesirable behaviour at uva.nl/socialsafety.

 About this reporting point

 This reporting point for undesirable behaviour is not part of the University of Amsterdam and is managed by the CAOP, an independent organisation in the field of employment matters.
 The reporting point is staffed with confidential advisers who have experience with and knowledge of social safety and are familiar with issues relating to diversity and inclusion.
 The advisers staffing the reporting point provide an accessible and independent route for submitting reports.